 One can argue whether creating a file with an initial file image is closer to creating a file or opening a file.
 The consensus seems to be that it is closer to a file open, and thus we shall require that the initial image only be used for calls to H5Fopen().

-Whatever our convention, from an internal perspective, creating a file with an initial file image is a bit of both creating a file and opening a file.
+Whatever our convention, from an internal perspective, opening a file with an initial file image is a bit of both creating a file and opening a file.
 Conceptually, we will create a file on disk, write the supplied image to the file, close the file, open the file as an HDF5 file, and then proceed as usual (of course, the Core VFD will not write to the file system unless it is configured to do so).
 This process is similar to a file create: we are creating a file that did not exist on disk to begin with and writing data to it.
 Also, we must verify that no file of the supplied name is open.
 However, this process is also similar to a file open: we must read the superblock and handle the usual file open tasks.

-Implementing the above sequence of actions has a number of implications on the behavior of the H5Fopen() call:
+Implementing the above sequence of actions has a number of implications on the behavior of the H5Fopen() call when an initial file image is supplied:

 H5Fopen() must fail if the target file driver does not set the H5FD_FEAT_ALLOW_FILE_IMAGE flag and a file image is specified in the FAPL.